-Working out with a big belly, aches and pains, fatigue and headaches isn’t very appealing, but because it is so beneficial, finding fun ways to stay active and workout is really important.
+Working out with a big belly, aches, pains, fatigue, and headaches isn’t very appealing, but because it is so beneficial, finding fun ways to stay active and work out is really important.
 I have some very effective, compound exercises in my program, The Belly-Only Pregnancy, which are awesome home workouts with minimal equipment.
-The pregnancy workouts I am going to go over here are more fun ideas that involve group classes, online programs, apps and more.
-This post on my sister blog will show you what some of those exercises are.
+The pregnancy workouts I am going to go over here are more fun ideas that involve group classes, online programs, apps, and more.
+This post on my sister’s blog will show you what some of those exercises are.

 Changing up your fitness routine could be the PERFECT step to help you find new energy and enthusiasm for staying fit during pregnancy.
-Let’s go through the list, so you can find something that works for you that will help you stay active, healthy and manage your weight gain.
+Let’s go through the list, so you can find something that works for you that will help you stay active, and healthy and manage your weight gain.

 Also, remember your nutrition is SO IMPORTANT during pregnancy.
 I talk more about that in a post that goes over how to have a belly-only pregnancy, but my number one tip for you is to start using protein shakes as meals or snacks, depending on what you put in them.
-Combining fiber and protein keeps you full, and a safe protein powder with extra nutrients is an awesome way to nourish both you and baby!
+Combining fiber and protein keeps you full, and a safe protein powder with extra nutrients is an awesome way to nourish both you and your baby!

 Here are a few of the Best, Fun Workouts for A Belly-Only Pregnancy: